dosh-analytics/CFOI-dashboard/README.md

 # Fatality-tracking-dashboard
-A public-facing dashboard about California workplace mortality.
+A public-facing dashboard about California workplace mortality using R.